gryf/vimwiki2html/README.rst

 Motivation
 ----------

-I wanted to have some more control over how HTML files are generated and how asset files are treated.
+My main motivation is to be able to deploy output of the ``VimwikiAll2HTML`` to somewhere else, either to use it directly on local filesystem, rsync it to some of other machines or even expose it via webserver.
+With that assumption I've noticed it might be somewhat troublesome with current design especially when dealing with asset files, which are not stored on ``~/vimwiki_html``, but rather are simply linked to ``~/vimwiki`` path.

 Also in some really large files, I've noticed ``Vimwiki2HTML`` can be really slow.
 Currently I have around 750 wiki files.
-Some of them are pretty small, yet some of them are complex, full of tables, code blocks and lists.
+A lot of them are pretty small, yet some of them are complex, full of tables, code blocks and lists.
 Below is a simple benchmark I've done to convert whole wiki collection into html using vimwiki ``VimwikiAll2HTML`` command:

 .. code:: console